The Best O2 Sensor Replacement Cost 2025

 1. Can I drive with a bad O2 sensor?

-2. How long does an O2 sensor last?
+2. How long do O2 sensors last?

 Final Thoughts